 In the past, air conditioners used chlorofluorocarbons (CFCs) as refrigerant, but upon learning that those chemicals damaged the ozone layer, the refrigerant changed to halogenated chlorofluorocarbons (HCFCs).
 Even though most systems use HCFCs now, that refrigerant is being phased out and will eventually be replaced by ozone-safe hydrofluorocarbons (HFCs).

-Learn more about the air conditioner options at Wood Air Conditioning or give us a call at 903-285-6550 to schedule an appointment with one of our HVAC professionals.
+Learn more about the air conditioner options at Wood Air Conditioning & Plumbing or give us a call at 903-285-6550 to schedule an appointment with one of our HVAC professionals.